 How to Find an Engineer:

 If you've contacted your Building Department and they told you that you need your plans Engineered.
 There's a number of places you can look to easily and quickly get that done.
 As a rule of thumb, it's best to find an Engineer who is local to the building site since they will know how to work efficiently with your Building Department which reduces the risk of getting your plans rejected for resubmittal and delaying your construction process.
 Remember to get multiple bids!

 Call your building department and ask for local references.

 Call local contractors and ask for local references.

-Check out Upwork.com - look for experience engineers in your state with good reviews.
+You can also find structural engineers for house plans on Upwork.com, Angi.com and Thumbtack.com - look for experienced engineers in your state with good reviews.